dbajic/degen/README.md

 These are a series of Python generators used for uniform *k*-degenerate graph generation dependent on specific parameters.

-0. Parameters that can be modified include number of vertices, number of edges, maximum degeneracy, and number of graphs generated.
+0. Parameters that can be modified include number of vertices, number of edges, maximum degeneracy, number of graphs generated, and different model specifications.
 0. Polytopes of sampled graphs can be plotted.

 Usage